Contributing Gear Writer

 Cons: Bulky

 If you are heading out to conquer big alpine summits, you’ll want a glove that can keep the snow out.
-The Soloist gloves from Black Diamond were our favorite snowboard gloves with a large gauntlet cuff that goes well past the wrist and onto the forearm, allowing for you to dig into the snow while bootpacking up a couloir, or digging a base camp, or anything else that people do in high alpine objectives.
+The Soloist gloves from Black Diamond were one of our favorite snowboard gloves with a large gauntlet cuff that goes well past the wrist and onto the forearm, allowing you to dig into the snow while bootpacking up a couloir, or digging a base camp, or anything else that people do in high alpine objectives.

 Check Price on Backcountry

-Best Freeride Snowboard Gloves
+Durable Freeride Snowboard Gloves

-Black Diamond Impulse ($170)
+Black Diamond Impulse ($180)

 Black Diamond Impulse GlovesShop Men’s | Shop Women’s